freenas/freenas-docs/userguide/storage.rst

 prevent successful replication.

-Replication logs are saved in :file:`/var/log/zettarepl.log` and can be inspect logs of any specific replication task by clicking on it's state.
+Replication logs are saved in :file:`/var/log/zettarepl.log` and can be inspect logs of any specific replication task by clicking on :guilabel:`State`.

 SSH
 ^^^